garrettjoecox/scriptserver/README.md

 server.send(`say ${player} got a diamond!`);
 ```

-`server.send` also allows you to pass in a Regex as the second argument, that will parse the next line output from console and hand it off as a promise to the next function, example below (This interface is a WIP, and is buggy if the log is overloaded)
+`server.send` also allows you to use the result of the command through it's returned promise.
+Similar to the console output, when combined with RegExp this can be extremely useful.

 #### Using server.send promises to get player location